Hostname, Password, and Banner Configuration (Cisco IOS)

 Explanation

 By default, Cisco devices use generic names such as Router or Switch.
-Changing the hostname is a basic and essential configuration step.
+Changing the hostname is a basic and essential configuration step — and it is also required before you can enable SSH, since the RSA key name is derived from the hostname and domain name.
+See Cisco IOS Modes for a full overview of the CLI prompt and privilege levels.

 Cisco Prompt Commands